naja628/qwerasdf/work/manual.md

 For example after `D: Draw Shape`/`S: New Segment`, left-clicking on 2 points will draw a segment between them.

 ## The Commandline
-Some things are acheived through the command-line (i.e. by literally typing commands).
+Some things are achieved through the command-line (i.e. by literally typing commands).
-Use `C: Command`, to enter the command-line and start typing a commands.
+Use `C: Command`, to enter the command-line and start typing commands.
 A green command prompt will appear.
 To quit the command-line use `Ctrl-C` or use `Enter` when the prompt is empty (no text was typed since the last command).

 See list of available commands (look first at `help` (TODO link) and `ls-cmd` (TODO link)).
 [TODO link]